wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-lob-application-azure-ad.md

 <a name="bkmk_build"></a>
 ## What you will build ##

-You will build a simple line-of-business Create-Read-Update-Delete (CRUD) application in Azure Websites that tracks work items with the following features:
+You will build a simple line-of-business Create-Read-Update-Delete (CRUD) application in Azure Web Apps that tracks work items with the following features:

 - Authenticates users against Azure Active Directory
 - Implements sign-in and sign-out functionality